- Dubrovink – a City of Stone and Light

 Nearby is the Manojlovac slap with a height of 59.6 meters surrounded by lush vegetation.
 There are many more caves, ruins of fortresses and churches within the national park but as we are short on time, hence we decided to stick to Skradinski Buk which was the one we had all heard of and seen in photos.

 Skradinski Buk (the southernmost part of Krka National Park)

 Some pretty awesome wildlife.

 Though less famous than Plitvice, the sceneries at Krka is analogous to its sister park.
-Bright turquoise water teeming with fishes, mini waterfalls and rapids flowing over rocks and through vegetation and fairies-like blue dragonflies dancing around makes you feel like you have stepped into another world.
+Bright turquoise water teeming with fishes, mini waterfalls, and rapids flowing over rocks and through vegetation and fairies-like blue dragonflies dancing around makes you feel like you have stepped into another world.

 *Ignore this entrance and continue on if you want to head to the waterfall quickly.

-The area is very walkable even in flip flops.
-The path has a general circular shape with a few dead ends along the way to reach the scenic spots that’s easy to double back to the main route.
+The area is very walkable even in flip-flops.
+The path has a generally circular shape with a few dead ends along the way to reach the scenic spots that’s easy to double back to the main route.
 I particularly like the intermittent educational plaques they put up around the park about the national park’s flora and fauna.

 The final destination was nothing short of stunning, and from afar, we could already spot people in swimwear spreading across the little grass patch opposite shops on the shore of the lake and the unmistakable sound of a plunging waterfall.
 If you are extremely short of time and only wanted to visit the waterfall – you can do so quickly by heading straight ahead towards the hydropower plant and straight across the bridge.